Kevin-Robertson/Invoke-TheHash/README.md

 ![wmi](https://cloud.githubusercontent.com/assets/5897462/21598463/7379df8a-d12b-11e6-8e8e-6dc6da4be235.png)

 ### Invoke-SMBExec
-* SMB (PsExec) command execution function supporting SMB1, SMB2, and SMB signing.
+* SMB (PsExec) command execution function supporting SMB1, SMB2 (2.1), and SMB signing.

 ##### Parameters:
 * __Target__ - Hostname or IP address of target.
 * __Username__ - Username to use for authentication.
 * __Domain__ - Domain to use for authentication.
 This parameter is not needed with local accounts or when using @domain after the username.
 * __Hash__ - NTLM password hash for authentication.
-This module will accept either LM:NTLM or NTLM format.
+This function will accept either LM:NTLM or NTLM format.
 * __Command__ - Command to execute on the target.
 If a command is not specified, the function will just check to see if the username and hash has access to SCM on the target.
 * __CommandCOMSPEC__ - Default = Enabled: Prepend %COMSPEC% /C to Command.
 * __Service__ - Default = 20 Character Random: Name of the service to create and delete on the target.